Jump to section

 The Moldex look like your run of the mill ear plugs but they feel a bit firmer than most.
 Roll them up and stick em in and they fit nice and firmly.
 And crucially – as their higher SNR rating suggests – they cut out a decent amount of noise.
 They don’t feel quite as secure as the 3M Classics for me, and because they don’t pack your ear tubes tight in the same way, they let in more noise.
 But if you’ve smaller earholes or the 3Ms feel too tight and uncomfortable, then these feel comfy and put less pressure on your ears.

 Good quality, fitting and noise reduction.
-Score – 7.5 > Click here to buy on Amazon
+Score – 7.5 > Here’s a great deal for Moldex on Amazon

 Howard Leight Bilsom 303L (SNR 33)